Applying for Housing

 - Fall term – June 1 st

 - New residential Spring term students – January 1 st

 - Summer I and II terms – May 1 st

 Check-in times are assigned to keep the flow of traffic manageable and to allow our process to function at its best.
 You will be assigned a check-in time based on your last name.
 You can arrive after your assigned check-in time, but not before.

 No. New York City is known for its cozy apartments, and our on-campus apartments do not allow for students’ personal furniture (couches, chairs, tables, etc.) There is no storage space in either building, so students cannot swap one the provided mattresses for their own, but you may bring your own mattress topper!

 Spaces within each room are assigned by color to each resident, so beds, dressers, desks, and closet spaces are pre-determined for each resident.
 It doesn’t matter when you arrive; you’ll still get your assigned spot!

 Yes!
-You can make roommate requests by placing the name(s) of the roommate you are requesting on your housing application.
+You can make roommate requests by creating a Roommate Group in MMC Residence.
 All roommate requests must be mutual in order to be considered.
 Not all roommate requests can be honored, and roommate requests are not guaranteed.
-Roommate requests may also be emailed to Residence Life by July 1.
+Roommate Groups must be finalized by June 30th.